 Information about those items are sent back to your phone, or your desktop computer, where you can decide whether you want to purchase the items.

-It’s possible that you could use Google Checkout to make a purchase, though the patent filing mentions that purchases could also possible be made upon vendors’ sites as well.
+It’s possible that you could use Google Checkout to make a purchase, though the patent filing mentions that purchases could also possibly be made upon vendors’ sites as well.

 The patent filing is: